ricky3411/Flix/README.md

     Formatting collection view grid was a bit tricky in order to get everything aligned evenly.
     Each section/animation is its own code and information acting independelty from each other.
-    Did not realize that until after doing this.

 ---

 ## Flix Part 1